thinknathan/web-app-starter-project/README.md

 ## Your contributions

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Thanks